BACB-verified Course Sequence in Behavior Analysis

 Unique Practicum Opportunities

-KU offers unique practicums in collaboration with a prominent behavioral health service provider.
-Behavioral Health Holdings, a leader in serving children with autism spectrum disorder, and KU recently joined forces to provide an exciting opportunity for online students to gain experience in the field.
-Learn more about how this collaboration may save you time and money as it helps you streamline your required 1,500 hours of field experience for the BACB.
+KU offers unique practicums in collaboration with a prominent behavioral health service provider Behavioral Health Holdings, a leader in serving children with autism spectrum disorder, and KU recently joined forces to provide an exciting opportunity for online students to gain experience in the field.
+This new collaboration may save you time and money as it helps you streamline your required field experience for the BAC.

 Gainful Employment Disclosure

 Disclosure information about the U.S. Department of Education Gainful Employment Program can be seen here.

 For more information about online behavior analysis programs at the University of Kansas, please complete the form in the top right corner of this page.